Ben

 silently screaming, “Let’s get the story rolling, pull-eeeeze!,” then you’ll

-necessary lukewarm and slightly elevated anxiety level that we’ve come to
+necessary lukewarm and slightly elevated anxiety level we’ve come to

 Additional Thanks